 CFF grants support projects that create jobs in construction and cultural tourism; expand access and education in the arts, humanities, and sciences; and improve the quality of life in cities and towns across the Commonwealth.

-Over eight years CFF has awarded grants of $82.4 million to nearly 600 projects across the Commonwealth.
-Demand for CFF grants continues to outpace supply: In a 2014 survey 198 organizations reported $448 million in capital expenses through 2017.
+Over ten years CFF has awarded grants of $110 million across the Commonwealth to 870 projects that have a total development cost of $2.6 billion.
+Demand for CFF grants continues to outpace supply: in a 2018 survey, 127 organizations reported $335 million in capital projects through 2020.

 CFF recognizes the challenges of facility construction and maintenance.
 We have worked alongside the cultural sector in Massachusetts since 2007 to systematically plan for and implement the construction of new facilities as well as the maintenance of our current facilities.